 Here you'll find a list of links with cross-curricular assignments completed by students.

 On a daily basis we are bombarded with visual arguments.
 Whether they be magazine ads, billboards, or commercials, visual arguments use various forms of appeals to convince us that their overall message is correct.
 A restaurant commercial may convince us to buy a new hamburger, or a charity ad may convince us that we should donate money to some cause.
 Regardless of the purpose, each ad will use at least one of the following types of appeal:

 Furthermore, certain literary devices are frequently employed to make the ad even more compelling.
 An example of this would be hyperbole (exaggeration).
 For instance, we could imagine a shoe commercial where a child puts on a new pair of sneakers and can now dunk a basketball.
 Since this set of circumstances is highly unlikely, this would be hyperbole.
 On the other hand, we have accent, which highlights an object or person.
 If in the same ad everything was in black and white and the shoe was in color, then that object would be accented.
 Furthermore, merely zooming in on the object could be a form of accent.

 Our Composition I class had to craft television advertisements for some fictional product or service.
 The ad needed to contain all three types of appeal: pathos, logos, and ethos.
 Furthermore, the ad had to contain at least two visual literary devices:

 After the actual advertisement, the students then had to identify and explain the types of appeal present and the literary devices that were employed.
-Each student then had to write a response essay summarizing and explaining these features as well as their role in creating the project.
+Each student then had to write an in-class response summary explaining these features as well as their role in creating the project.